offchan42/.spacemacs.d/README.md

 - Type `SPC i l l` to insert a random *lorem ipsum* placeholder text.
 - Type `SPC r y` to see all the previously yanked text inside the **kill ring**.
 - Type `SPC T F` or `F11` to toggle fullscreen.
+- Type `SPC w f` to toggle follow mode in the current buffer.
+You can then type `SPC w v` to split a new window vertically.
+The new window will show the same buffer BUT with a little twist.
+Put simply, if your window on the left shows line 1 - 50 then your window on the right will show line 51 - 100.
+It also sync motion on both buffers, try it and you will love it!
 - Type `fd` consecutively to quit out of almost everything.
 You can exit evil insert state, evil visual state, helm mode, holy mode, iedit mode, etc.